hotkeymuc/haul3/haul3/README.md

 ## Version 3 (2013-01 - now)
-* This version can not yet translate its own source, but it's getting very close.
+* This version can not *yet* translate its own source, but it's getting very close.
-* In the meantime it can translate whatever other source code you throw at it.
+* In the meantime it can translate other source code you throw at it.
 * Finally, I am using a proper AST structure (modules, functions, expressions, instructions, ...)
 * Just doing it the way everyone else does it: Lex it, parse it, generate output.
 Boring, yet powerful.
 Now, translation to binary output is finally feasible.
 * This is the most OOP approach yet.
 Much easier to comprehend than the previous versions, which streamed the tokens on-the-fly.